Oman: The Adventure Lover’s Paradise!

 Right from the time we arrived until we left, Oman kept surprising us with its magnificence.

-Bound by flamboyant countries like Yemen, Saudi Arabia and the UAE, Oman offers the most quintessential desert experience with beautiful wadis (a river which is dry except in the rainy season), canyons and unforgettable sunsets.
+Bound by flamboyant countries like Yemen, Saudi Arabia and the UAE, Oman offers the most quintessential desert experience with beautiful wadis (a river that is dry except in the rainy season), canyons and unforgettable sunsets.
 With only a few days to explore, my daily ‘things-to-do’ were brimming.

 I flew to Muscat (capital of the Sultanate of Oman) where I arrived late evening.
 To ward off the weariness of the travel I hit a couple of bars for some food and drinks: The Cave serves Egyptian food and with its open-air rooftop and a Cave-ish decor, it was quite a pleasant experience post which we dropped by at Rumba Latina and a few other eateries.

 It was breathtaking to see the crystal clear turquoise waters bestowed upon by Mother Nature.
-The drive to the sinkhole was on a road which had rugged mountains on one side and the azure blue sea on the other.
+The drive to the sinkhole was on a road that had rugged mountains on one side and the azure blue sea on the other.
 We would take multiple stops cos we couldn’t have enough of the beach.
-After a long drive from the sinkhole, we reached our very first Wadi-The Wadi Shab which included a trek through a rough terrain for around 45 minutes and then it took us to this amazing crystal clear water body surrounded by the canyon.
+After a long drive from the sinkhole, we reached our very first Wadi-The Wadi Shab which included a trek through rough terrain for around 45 minutes and then it took us to this amazing crystal clear water body surrounded by the canyon.

 Truth be told – it was one hell of a trek which I wouldn’t label as an easy one but was worth every breath.
 We spent about a couple of hours there in the water and taking loads of pictures of what seemed like a perfect landscape.
 I really did not want to leave.